ag-ayush/smart-window-shades/README.md

 [Raspberry Pi Model B+](pi4j.com/pins/model-b-plus.html) can be very helpful here.

 * Note: You may need to set the current limit on your Stepper Motor Driver.

+# Requirements
+* [Flask](http://flask.pocoo.org/) and [flask-cors](https://pypi.python.org/pypi/Flask-Cors) are required to run this project, which also means you will need Python and pip.
+* A raspberry pi is also required to be able to run this project.

+# Post Notes
+* I recommend using [sshfs](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh) when developing using Raspberry Pi as it makes life much easier and developing much quicker.

+For more information regarding the story behind this please check out the [this blog post](https://blog.csh.rit.edu/).